 The chapter is organized as follows.
-In Section 4.1 we formally introduce the two problems.
-In Section 4.2 we define various connectivity constraint sets to limit the robot motion in order to maintain network connectivity.
-In Section 4.3 we study various rendezvous algorithms with connectivity maintenance properties.
+In the first section of the chapter, we formally introduce the two coordination problems.
+In the second section, we define various connectivity constraint sets to limit the robot motion in order to maintain network connectivity.
+This allows us to study in the next section various rendezvous algorithms with connectivity maintenance properties.
 We study the circumcenter algorithm and characterize its complexity.
 Additionally, we introduce the perimeter minimizing algorithm for nonconvex environments.
-Finally, in Section 4.5 we present the proofs of the main results of the chapter.
-Our treatment is based on the LaSalle Invariance Principle and on geometric tools such as proximity graphs and robust visibility.
+The fourth section presents various simulations of the proposed motion coordination algorithms.
+We end the chapter with three sections on, respectively, bibliographical notes, proofs of the results presented in the chapter, and exercises.
+Our technical treatment is based on the LaSalle Invariance Principle and on geometric tools such as proximity graphs and robust visibility.

-4.1 Problem statement
+4.1 PROBLEM STATEMENT